-When someone has an injury or some form of ailment, or even answers yes on the PAR-Q, they will often need this letter of clearance from a medical professional.
+When someone has an injury or some form of ailment or even answers yes on the PAR-Q, they will often need this clearance letter from a medical professional.

-This signed letter of clearance from a health care provider states that the person is cleared for activity and exercise, as well as if they have restrictions and limitations.
+This signed letter of clearance from a health care provider states that the person is cleared for activity and exercise and if they have restrictions and limitations.

 Three-Day Dietary Record

 This is a very common fitness and nutrition intake form that allows clients to log their food consumption for three days in a row.

 This provides a pretty accurate look into the nutrition of your clients.

 You should follow this up with general questions that look to clarify points.

 This intake form and the initial client interview will be the client profile.
 The client profile collects health and intake forms, biometric measures, training plans, and liability waivers.